Carravan/KAMITSUBAKI-WIKI/people/virtual/kaf.md

 > She is like any eighteen-year-old girl living anywhere in Japan, and she could be anywhere but is found nowhere.
 > She is a next-generation virtual singer with a rare singing voice discovered through a series of accidents.

-Vsigner under Kamitsubaki, and part of the group VWP.
+Vsigner under Kamitsubaki, and part of group VWP.
+Character designed by [Palow](https://kamitsubakilore.com/en/company/other/sss#palow).

 <!--To be formatted-->